AishaAli-a/kafka-docker-setup/README.md

-Here’s an updated `git.md` document that includes the new Kafka Connect service in your Docker Compose setup:

 # Git Guide for Kafka, Zookeeper, Schema Registry, Kafka UI, and Kafka Connect Docker Compose Setup

 This document provides a guide to set up a local development environment using Docker Compose for Kafka, Zookeeper, Schema Registry, Kafka UI, and Kafka Connect.